Take Advantage of our October Specials

 • Non-ablative lasers, including the Fraxel Dual, provide a gentler but effective option with less interruption to daily life.

-It is essential to have a comprehensive evaluation by an experienced dermatologist like Dr. Devorah Shagalov at Biscayne Dermatology in Miami to choose the most appropriate device and settings to meet specific needs.
-Contact her to schedule a consultation today and learn how you can rejuvenate your appearance with a renowned cosmetic dermatologist.
+If you’re ready to explore your options, schedule a consultation at Biscayne Dermatology in Miami.
+It is essential to have a comprehensive evaluation by an experienced cosmetic dermatologist to help choose the most appropriate device and settings to meet your specific needs.

 Book Appointment